tracim/tracim/README.md

 * Icons are taken from [Tango Icons](http://tango.freedesktop.org/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
 * The design is based on the [Bootstrap dashboard example](http://getbootstrap.com/examples/dashboard/) and uses some images from [Start Boostrap free templates](http://startbootstrap.com/)

 It runs on [Debian GNU/Linux](http://www.debian.org/), it should work out-of-the-box on [Ubuntu](http://www.ubuntu.com/) and also on other GNU/Linux distributions.

-Hopefully it works on BSD and Windows OSes (but this has not been tested yet)
+Hopefully it works on BSD and Windows OSes (but this has not been tested yet).

 ----